-Please ensure you let the physician and nurse know if you are taking beta-blockers.
-Allergy skin testing maybe postponed in the unlikely event of a reaction to the allergy testing.
+Please ensure you let the physician and nurse know if you are pregnant or taking beta-blockers.
+Allergy skin testing may be postponed in the unlikely event of a reaction to the allergy testing.

 Please note that these reactions rarely occur but in the event of a reaction, the staff are fully trained and emergency equipment is available.

 After skin testing, we will consult with your physicians who will make further recommendations regarding your treatment.

 If you have any question regarding your appointment or if you need to cancel or re-arrange your appointment please call the Grande Prairie Primary Care Network (780-539-9204) between 0830 at 1630 Monday to Friday.